riparise/solar-panel-sizing-tool/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Radiation data from 2006 and 2020 from [European Photovoltaic Geographical Information System](https://re.jrc.ec.europa.eu/api/v5_2/) using the amazing [pvlib](https://pvlib-python.readthedocs.io/en/stable/) library for the complicated PV calculations.
+Radiation data from 2006 and 2020 is taken from [European Photovoltaic Geographical Information System](https://re.jrc.ec.europa.eu/api/v5_2/) using the amazing [pvlib](https://pvlib-python.readthedocs.io/en/stable/) library for the complicated PV calculations.

+This is my first public repo, so feel to leave any comments, suggestions or open merge request.